telerik/xaml-docs/controls/radgridview/grouping/basics.md

 You can easily change the appearance of the group row by just setting the __GroupRowStyle__ property.
 To learn how to use it take a look at the [Styling the Group Row]({%slug gridview-styling-group-row%}) topic.

 You can also manipulate the visual appearance of the group footers.
-Just set the __GroupFooterCellStyle__ property of the __GridViewColumn__ to an appropriate style.
+Just configure __GroupFooterCellStyle__ property of __GridViewColumn__ to an appropriate style.

 To learn more about the group footers take a look at the [Group Footers]({%slug gridview-group-footers%}) topic.

 To learn how to style them take a look at the [Styling the Group Footers]({%slug gridview-styles-and-templates-styling-group-footers%}) topic.

 # See Also